Last updated on November 14th, 2019

 Where to eat in Cardiff?
 Best restaurants in Cardiff

-If you like fine dining, I would recommend the restaurant James Sommerin in Penarth.
-It’s about 12 minutes away by car or Uber and it’s has a Michelin star.
+If you like fine dining, I would recommend Restaurant James Sommerin in Penarth.
+It’s about 12 minutes away by car and it’s has a Michelin star.
 A meal there was unique and consisted of 6 courses (there was also an option with 9 courses, however, we were very full even with 6 courses).
 A 6-course meal costs £75, while a 9-course meal is slightly more expensive at £95 per person.
 You also don’t see, what is going to be included in the menu, so the menu is somewhat “secret”.
 All that you know is that they source local seasonal ingredients and everything is sustainable.
 I loved the concept, the idea and the food.
 All the dishes were unique and unforgettable and I would be happy to return there one day.

-Another option, a slightly more affordable one, is the restaurant in the city centre, just steps away from the Cardiff Castle that is called the Potted Pig.
-Reservation is essential, as it’s a very popular and busy place.
+Another option, a slightly more affordable one, is the restaurant in the city centre, just steps away from Cardiff Castle that is called The Potted Pig.
+A reservation is essential, as it’s a very popular and busy place.
 I couldn’t pick only one dish, so I picked 4 starters instead of 1 main (it was certainly too much food), however, Pepe ordered a main – the pork belly.
 That was their signature dish, so it was delicious.
 We liked all the dishes and gin tonics were also great at The Potted Pig.
 It might sound like a pub, but it’s a nice restaurant, perfect for a night out.

 There are, of course, more places to explore in Cardiff but those two were recommended to me as the best restaurants in Cardiff and the ones you should definitely try to visit on your South Wales road trip.